Wirral Council welcomes Port Sunlight plant jobs plan

 "We are tremendously proud of the quality of work that takes place at Port Sunlight and the relationship that has developed between Unilever and the village.

-"The company's contribution to the culture, heritage and economy of Wirral is massive and I am pleased that a global company like Unilever continues to have confidence in Port Sunlight as a significant base for its operations."'Centre of excellence'
+"The company's contribution to the culture, heritage and economy of Wirral is massive and I am pleased that a global company like Unilever continues to have confidence in Port Sunlight as a significant base for its operations."

 Work would transfer from Ewloe in Wales to Port Sunlight, where the workforce would increase from the current 1,500 to 2,000.